obsessiveo/Base64/README.md

 A simple Base64 library create as a programming excersise.

-> There are many much better libraries out there, so use this only if would like to play with the code.
+> There are many much better libraries out there, so use this one only if you would like to play with the code.

 ## Features